 13. Does your score drop when your credit report is consulted?

-I don’t recommend it, but if you want to track your credit score daily, indulge yourself!
+I don’t recommend it, but if you want to use a credit score checker daily, indulge yourself!
 Soft inquiries, that is, requests that are not submitted as part of a financing request, have no impact on your credit score.

 But “hard inquiries” can have a negative impact on your score.
 The logic is simple: a person who has multiple requests for financing over a short period of time sends worrying signals about their financial health.

 So if you’re shopping for a mortgage, now is not the time to go for all the credit card offers that come your way.

 14. Is it worth paying to get your credit report?